 Entering the United States

 Once Maria receives the visa, she has a maximum of six months to join you in the U.S. Upon arrival, she must marry you within 90 days or leave the country.
-After the wedding, she will be allowed to remain with you in the U.S. and apply for a green card, a process known as “adjustment of status.”
+After the wedding, she can remain with you in the United States.
+Likewise, she can apply for a green card, a process known as “adjustment of status.”

 At Williams Immigration we have years of experience in assisting clients with K-1 fiancé(e) visa applications and other immigration issues.
 Contacting our office can be a successful first step in a long and happy marriage to your foreign-born spouse.